matthiask/django-imagefield/README.rst

 - django-imagefield does not depend on a fast storage or a cache to be and stay fast, at least as long as the image width and height is saved in the database.
+- django-imagefield fails early when image data is incomplete or not processable by Pillow_ for some reason.

 Replacing existing uses of django-versatileimagefield requires the following steps: